col-in-coding/Snake-Game/README.md

 <img src="snake_game.gif"/>

+## How to play
-The playing of this snake game is pretty like the traditional one, but with the extra features:
+The playing of this snake game is pretty like the traditional one, but be careful with the Asteriod.
-1. Asteriod
+Asteriod is comming randomly from left top corner, whenever your tiny beauty is hit by it, the game ends.

 ## Dependencies for Running Locally